Harshtrivedi456/Harshtrivedi456/README.md

 ### 👨‍💻 About Me

-- 🌱 I’m constantly learning and exploring new technologies.
+- 🌱 I’m passionate about solving problems with technology.
+I don’t know everything, but I’m always eager to learn, share, and improve with every project I take on.
 - 👨‍💻 All my projects are listed on [LinkedIn Projects Section](https://www.linkedin.com/in/harsh-trivedi-5537b3286/details/projects/)
 - 📫 Reach me at: **harshtrivedi561@gmail.com**
 - ⚡ Fun fact: **I talk to my bugs like they’re coworkers.
 It helps! 🐞**